 What does the Bible say about our singing and worship?
 How do we lead singing or play our instruments in a way that helps the congregation’s praise?
 How do I create a healthy culture amongst my music team?
-Our Word In Song Conferences are centred around great Bible teaching and applied through practical seminars, singing, fellowship and discussion.
-They're for church musicians, leaders, service planners, pastors, sound technicians and anyone with an interest in church music.
-Come along to be equipped, challenged, resourced and excited about God’s purposes for your church’s music ministry, whatever your size or musical tradition.
+Our Word In Song Conferences are centred around the Bible's teaching about singing, and applied through practical seminars, singing, fellowship and discussion.
+If you're a church musician, leader, service planner, pastor, sound technician or just interested in church music - then come along to be equipped, excited, resourced and refreshed in God’s purposes for your church’s music ministry, whatever your size or musical tradition.

 At the heart of the Word In Song conference is a careful balance of biblical teaching with useful practical input.
 Three key elements of the day are: